Enumerating files using Globbing and System.IO.Enumeration

 ##Benchmark Glob.IsMatch

-For most scenarios, Meziantou.Framework.Globbing and DotNet.Glob are very similar in terms of performance.
-They have different optimizations, so performance can vary based on the glob pattern.
-That's being said, both are fast enough for most use-cases.
-Here're a few performance tests:
+For most scenarios, Meziantou.Framework.Globbing and DotNet.Glob perform similarly.
+They use different optimizations, so results can vary depending on the glob pattern.
+That said, both are fast enough for most use cases.
+Here are a few benchmark results:

 MethodPatternPathMeanAllocated